 - The fieldwork organization may require CAIS students to follow the site’s rules regarding volunteering.
 This can include attending the organization’s training/orientation, meeting criteria to handle various dogs, completing a criminal background check, etc. It is up to the student whether s/he is able to meet those criteria or should seek a different site.

 - The fieldwork organization is not responsible to document or report to DU anything about the student’s activities during the fieldwork placement.
-The only documentation needed from the fieldwork site is a signed affirmation verifying that the student will do fieldwork at that organization.

 - The CAIS student will coordinate his/her hours with the fieldwork site.